Version Sets & Promotion

 ```

-Output includes state count for each version:
+Output includes a state count for each version:

 ```